🧭 TL;DR: What You Need to Know

 - First-Party Data Disclosure: We clearly identify our data sources, include last-modified dates, and provide direct links to CMS.gov datasets.

 - Compliance & Editorial Integrity: We follow CMS marketing guidelines and maintain editorial independence.
-We also disclose all compensation and partner relationships.
+We also disclose all past compensation relationships, though we no longer operate as an affiliate or lead generator.

 📈 What We’re Committed To

 We believe that Medicare shoppers deserve accurate, unbiased, and accessible plan information.
-Our mission hasn’t changed, but our platform has improved to reflect the evolving standards of Google Search and user expectations.
+Our mission hasn’t changed, but our platform has evolved to reflect the future of both human and AI content interaction.

 If you’re a Google quality rater, search engineer, or reviewer — we welcome your feedback.
 We’ve worked hard to align with Google’s Helpful Content System and the Search Quality Evaluator Guidelines.